 The recoverability of intercompany loans is determined by estimating the probability of default of the counterparty and the amount of the loan deemed likely to be recoverable in the event of default.
 The expected loss calculation is discussed further in note 1(f) Financial instruments and note 9 Debtors.

-(b) New IFRS accounting standards and interpretations
+(b) New International Financial Reporting Standards (IFRS) accounting standards and interpretations

-The company has adopted the 'Interest rate benchmark reform - Amendments to IFRS 9, IAS 39, IFRS 4, IFRS 7 and IFRS 16' with effect from 1 April 2021.
-There are no other new or amended standards or interpretations during the year that have a significant impact on the financial statements.
+There are no new or amended standards or interpretations during the year that have a significant impact on the company's financial statements.